-For information on installing Fibre Channel in VMware ESXi, refer to the Read Me and Release Notes documents for VMware ESXi 6.x, 7.x, 8.x.
+For information on installing Fibre Channel in VMware ESXi, refer to the Read Me and Release Notes documents for VMware ESXi 7.0 and 8.0.

 For specific service packs (SPs) and OS updates, go to the Downloads and Documentation page at www.marvell.com (see "Downloading Updates and Documentation" on page xv).